- Uxn Controls

 For a more detailed view of a drawing, select the magnifying glass.

 This view shows outlines of each 8x8 tile, with each drawn pixel appearing as a dot.
 This tool is useful to make detailed corrrections to a tile.
-Click on the magnifying glass again to return to the normal view.
+Click on the space bar, or on the magnifying glass again to return to the normal view.